Development Coordinator (Full Time)

 The Raritan Headwaters Association (RHA) is a non-profit conservation organization located in Bedminster, New Jersey.
 RHA is on a mission to protect clean water in the 470 square-mile North and South Branch watersheds of the Raritan River.

 About the Position

 How to Apply: EMAIL ONLY.
-Please e-mail cover letter and resume to Kristi MacDonald, Director of Science.
+Please e-mail cover letter and resume to Lauren Theis, Director of Education.